Illinois-IoT/main-project/tutorials/day4/day4.md

 |-- templates
 ```

 The `templates/` folder is the place where the templates will be put.
 The `static/` folder is the place where any files (images, css, javascript) needed by the web application will be put.
-These two folders define what the frontend of the web app will look like.
+These two folders define what the front end of the web app will look like.

 Now, inside of `hello_fask/` we will create the server file.
 This is the "backend" of our app.
 Think of the backend as where all of the HTTP requests are processed and what response is sent back.